About ARRGUS

 Our Repeaters

-- N4ARG B (444.450 MHz): Dual-mode (Analog/DSTAR), linked to DCS102 B.
+- N4ARG B (444.450 MHz): Dual-mode (Analog/DSTAR)

 - N4ARG (147.210 MHz): Analog only.